hoyathalis/hoyathalis.github.io/_pages/about.md

     organization: "Revent Solutions, Ashburn"
     url: "https://reventsolutions.com/"
     logo: "https://cdn.cmsfly.com/6601ca74197a880013d1b524/revent-solutions-logos-2-PD5-zQ.png"
-    description: "Joined Revent Solutions as a Machine Learning Engineer Intern, focusing on building large-scale recommendation systems to enhance user experiences"
+    description: "Joined Revent Solutions as a Machine Learning Engineer Intern, where I developed and deployed a hybrid recommendation system that increased user engagement by 30% and article click-through rates by 25%, while handling the entire project lifecycle from data scraping to scalable deployment on Oracle Cloud."

   - date: "Sep 2023"
     organization: "University Of California, Riverside"